Create Django Application

 To create a Django project we will use a virtual environment that will enable us to have a separate environment like a box where every project dependency for our project will be installed and it will be separated from another project and with this, we won't have dependencies clash.
 To create a project in Django follow the steps below

 Create a folder with any name ( I will name mine Django models )

 Open the created folder in the terminal and run the code below to create the virtual environment

-# I assume you have python set up and it can be run from the terminal python -m venv myvenv # myvenv is our virtual environment name and you can change it
+# I am assuming you have python installed and it can be run from the terminal python -m venv myvenv # myvenv is our virtual environment name and you can change it

 - Now with the virtual environment set up we need to activate it for us to work with it

-#Navigate to the folder below with the command cd myvenv/Scripts #Now run activate.bat # or activate
+#Navigate to the scripts folder below with the command cd myvenv/Scripts #Now run activate.bat # or activate

 So you should have the virtual environment activated and your terminal should be like mine below

 So we are going to install all project dependencies inside the activated virtual environment and so whenever you want to work on the project ensure you have the virtual environment activated else the project won't have access to those installed packages.